UCL-CCS/SCEMa/README.md

 make mode=shlib mpi
 ```

 Deal.II need to be compiled with dependencies required to run the tutorial [step-18](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), that is the following dependencies: MPI, PETSc, METIS, BOOST, HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, and UMFPACK.
-Complete instructions can be found [here](https://www.dealii.org/9.0.0/readme.html).
+Complete instructions can be found [here](https://www.dealii.org/9.0.0/readme.html), and more specified directions for the ARCHER supercomputer, [here](https://github.com/ARCHER-CSE/build-instructions/tree/master/deal.II/build-gnu-64-petsc).

 Continuum mechanics equilibrium equations are solved on the basis of a linear elastic material.
 Non-linear stress/strain beahvior is captured running MD simulations of a sample of material subject to the continuum strain when needed.